causejs/causejs/README.md

 But it's such a massive evolution that we're moving up to version 2.0.<br>
 It's suitably called the "Terrigen" release.<br>

-### Update as of 28th January 2020:<br>
-Google took the extensions down, but I complained and they have been put back up.
-Hooray!
-This does make things easier, for now anyway.
-We will still be making the extensions fully open source and code visible, and will be working on Firefox versions too.
-We'll see what happens.
-We're busy beeing on the new release on the core currently, and will review our extension strategy when that is a wrap.
 Stay tuned!